PayPal Screenshots: Get theAmount, Transaction ID, and Sender

 FAQ

-Can I tell from a PayPal screenshot whether a payment was Friends & Family or Goods & Services?
+Can I tell from a screenshot alone whether the payment was G&S or F&F?

 📮 contact email: [email protected]